netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 .. image:: images/en/button_submit_shipment.png
    :scale: 75 %

-Now a popup window for selecting the articles in this package will open.
+Now a popup window for selecting the articles in the package will be opened.
 Click the button *Add products*, select the products, and confirm by clicking *Add selected product(s) to package*.
 The package dimensions are optional.